sean-lamont/Goedel-Prover-V2/README.md

 ```
 If there is any error, reinstall Lean 4 and rebuild mathlib4.

+If you have installed Lean and Mathlib for other projects and want to use the pre-installed things, note that you might need to modify `DEFAULT_LAKE_PATH` and `DEFAULT_LEAN_WORKSPACE` in `lean_compiler/repl_scheduler.py`.

 ## 6. Quick Start
 You can directly use [Huggingface's Transformers](https://github.com/huggingface/transformers) for model inference.